pagkly/Zed/Investopedia3/Reinvestment.md

 ## Understanding Reinvestments

-Reinvestment is a great way to significantly increase the value of a [stock](https://www.investopedia.com/terms/s/stock.asp), mutual fund, or exchange-traded fund (ETF) investment over time.
+Reinvestment is a great way to significantly increase the value of a [[stock]](https://www.investopedia.com/terms/s/stock.asp), mutual fund, or exchange-traded fund (ETF) investment over time.
 It is facilitated when an investor uses proceeds distributed from the ownership of an investment to buy more shares or units of the same investment.

 Proceeds can include any distribution paid out from the investment including dividends, interest, or any other form of distribution associated with the investment’s ownership.
-If not reinvested these funds would be paid to the investor as cash.
-[Social enterprises](https://www.investopedia.com/terms/s/social-enterprise.asp) mainly reinvest back into their own operations.1
+If not reinvested these funds would be paid to the investor as cash. [[Social enterprises]](https://www.investopedia.com/terms/s/social-enterprise.asp) mainly reinvest back into their own operations.1

 ### Dividend Reinvestment

-Dividend reinvestment plans, also known as [DRIPs](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp), allow investors the opportunity to efficiently reinvest proceeds in additional shares of the investment.
-Issuers of an investment can structure their investment offerings to include [dividend](https://www.investopedia.com/terms/d/dividend.asp) reinvestment programs.
+Dividend reinvestment plans, also known as [[DRIPs]](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp), allow investors the opportunity to efficiently reinvest proceeds in additional shares of the investment.
+Issuers of an investment can structure their investment offerings to include [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) reinvestment programs.

 Corporations commonly offer dividend reinvestment plans.
-Other types of companies with public offerings such as master limited partnerships and [real estate investment trusts](https://www.investopedia.com/terms/r/reit.asp) can also institute dividend reinvestment plans.
+Other types of companies with public offerings such as master limited partnerships and [[real estate investment trusts]](https://www.investopedia.com/terms/r/reit.asp) can also institute dividend reinvestment plans.
 Fund companies paying distributions also decide whether or not they will allow dividend reinvestment.

 Investors investing in a stock that is traded on a public exchange will typically enter into a dividend reinvestment plan through their brokerage platform elections.
 When buying an investment through a brokerage platform, an investor has the option to reinvest dividends if dividend reinvestment is enabled for the investment.